Rob Austin

 Robert Christopher Austin (born 1 February 1981) is a British racing driver who formerly competed in the British Touring Car Championship.
 He was born in Evesham, Worcestershire.

 Racing career

 Formula 3

-His career started in British Formula Renault in 1998, where he raced until 1999.
+Austin's career started in British Formula Renault in 1998, where he raced until 1999.
 An accident put him out of racing for the 2000 season, but he returned in British Formula 3 for Alain Menu's team in 2001, where he raced until 2004.
 He also has Japanese Formula Three experience (2003).

 British GT Championship

 Austin entered the British GT Championship in 2008 with a brand new Ginetta G50 GT4 under the Rob Austin Racing banner.
 He drove alongside Hunter Abbott although they missed the first event at Oulton Park when Abbott crashed and destroyed the car.
 They took the first of three GT4 victories in the third race of the season at Knockhill having taken delivery of a new car.
 The pair finished the season joint third in the GT4 standings after finishing on the podium at every race they finished, except for their disqualification at Thruxton.